NREL/PVcircuit/README.md

 ### IV3T.shape
 Shape of numpy.array that contains array points of IV3T object. *tuple* either 1D ie. (npts,) or 2D (xpnts, ypnts)

+### IV3T.area
+*float* cell area used to calculate current density or power density from current or power

 ### IV3T.xkey
 *string* Name of the arraykey that is systematically varied.